Soojin-Lee0819/Computational-Artwork/Feb9/README.md

 **Add Interactivity**
 (Adding Salmon)
 By default, there is one salmon in the animation.
+To have one salmon by default, the int SalmonsInArray had to be set as 0;

-By clicking mouse, users can add more Salmon.
+By pressing mouse, users can add more Salmon.

-Salmon enters from randomized position.
+Salmon enters from a randomized position.

 Users can add up to 4 Salmons and when it reaches the limit, the processor prints out a notification that there is no more salmon in the ocean.

 ![](Image/thereisnomore.png)

 **Animation How to Erase Fish?**

-I wanted Fish to disappear but I couldn't find
+To create an effect of Salmon eating fish, I explored different ways to eliminate fish from the screen.
+However, I struggled finding function that eliminates fish.
+There was no erase() or disappear() function.
+Instead, I created my own function of erase() { by translating y value of an object off screen.
+I have set Y position of fish to -1000, in order to remove fish from the screen.

+**Distance between Salmon and Fish**

+To craete an effect of Salmon eating fish, I had to set a function that when the distance between Salmon and fish is less than certain value, erase fish.
+Although it sounds simple in words, to find out x,y position for moving objects were difficult.
+Salmon's x,y position was more straightforward but finding x,y positions for fish that are located in array boxes were complicated since I had to add its offset value to its x,y position.

 **Color Random**
-Originally I set color scale to random to have variety of fish in the ocean.
-However, instead of colors were changing every frame.
-I have tried.
-Therefore, I ended up having unified color; white.
+Originally I set color scale to random to have variety of fish solors.
+However, the issue was that colors are changing every frame, and it looked too frantic.
+I tried adjusting framerate but when I adjust framerate, it also slows down the movement speed.
+Therefore, I ended up having a uniform color the fish.